 The minimum requirement for this course is Academic IELTS 6.0 with no band score less than 5.5.
 Trinity ISE: Pass at level III also meets this requirement for Tier 4 visa purposes.

 Ulster recognises a number of other English language tests and comparable IELTS equivalent scores.

 Each of the taught modules is delivered using the block intensive learning approach.
 Thus, each module is delivered over three full days with an additional follow-up day.
 Various learning approaches are adopted including lectures, seminars, workshops, tutorials, while guest speakers and visiting professors are used to add their expertise and practical experience to the subject being studied.

 Assessment plays a significant role in the totality of a student’s educational experience.
 For this reason, considerable effort has been devoted to ensuring that the assessment requirements built into each module are appropriate to the learning outcomes, qualities and abilities being assessed.
 The necessary skills and abilities are established and developed through the completion of a wide range of practical and applied exercises, work-based assignments, consultancy-type exercises and case studies that may require peer presentations.

 Careers & opportunities

 In this section

-The course provides opportunities for a wide range of career options across a range of areas.
+The course provides the foundation for opportunities in a wide range of careers, across a number of business areas.
 These include, for example, business development, strategy, innovation, business analysis, research, and consultancy.

 The course also helps develop competencies for career change/progression, while also providing the necessary tools to enable participants to set up their own business.